zudwalex/mongoose/docs/README.md

 ## Logging

-Mongoose provides a set of functions and macroses intented for logging.
+Mongoose provides a set of functions and macroses for logging.
 Application can use these functions for its own purposes as well as the rest of Mongoose API.

 ### LOG()